s4mpl/portfolio/assets/projects/survival-simulator.md

 When balls bounce off walls or each other, the `elasticity` determines what percent of its speed it will retain after the calculation.
 It's a bit lazy, but it's essentially the same thing.

 The biggest problem was the collision handling.
 It takes a lot to do it right&mdash;especially when the game is laggy or the objects are tiny&mdash;but I settled for "good enough" for this project since it wasn't serious.
-I won't put any of it here since it's long and messy.
+I won't put any of my code here since it's long and messy, but [this video](https://youtu.be/eED4bSkYCB8) is a really nice resource to learn more.

 This was my progress at the end of the first day: